 The 2017 Acura MDX is a five-door luxury SUV available with seating for six or seven.
 Pricing for the revised MDX starts at $43,950.**

-The MDX boasts an extensive list of standard features, including an electric parking brake, auto-dimming side-view mirrors, a compass, Bluetooth®, Siri® Eyes Free voice control for iPhone users, Aha™ and Pandora® compatibility, SiriusXM® satellite radio, tri-zone automatic climate control, power heated front seats, leather interior, one-touch access third row, leather-wrapped multifunction steering wheel, Active Sound Control, power moonroof, power tailgate, and LED headlights.
+The MDX boasts an extensive list of standard features, including an electric parking brake, auto-dimming side-view mirrors, compass, Bluetooth®, Siri® Eyes Free voice control for iPhone users, Aha™ and Pandora® compatibility, SiriusXM® satellite radio, tri-zone automatic climate control, power heated front seats, leather interior, one-touch-access third row, leather-wrapped multifunction steering wheel, Active Sound Control, power moonroof, power tailgate, and LED headlights.

 In addition to the standard equipment, there are multiple option packages that help make the MDX even more luxurious.
 The Technology Package adds navigation, real-time traffic information, remote engine start, GPS-linked climate control, Acura/ELS Studio® 10-speaker premium audio system, LED puddle lights, power-folding side-view mirrors, and 20-inch wheels.

 The Advance Package includes convenience features like auto-dimming side mirrors, heated and ventilated front seats, heated steering wheel, second-row captain’s chairs in place of the bench seat in other models, and roof rails.
 A rear-seat entertainment package with DVD player, rear monitor, and an upgraded audio system is also available.